 When calling Diggers Hotline you will need to provide the following information:

-Specify that you are the homeowner and provide your name, phone number and address
+- Specify that you are the homeowner and provide your name, phone number and address

-The city, township, or village that you are planning to work in
+- The city, township, or village that you are planning to work in

-The street address of the work site
+- The street address of the work site

-The nearest intersecting road and the distance and direction from that road (this will help the Diggers Hotline representative find the exact location on their maps)
+- The nearest intersecting road and the distance and direction from that road (this will help the Diggers Hotline representative find the exact location on their maps)

-The date you plan to start working on your project
+- The date you plan to start working on your project

-The area you would like to have marked for underground facilities on the property
+- The area you would like to have marked for underground facilities on the property

 Once you put in your request you will be given a ticket number, which is your legal proof that you contacted Diggers Hotline, and you must wait 3 working days before digging to allow proper time for all of the underground utility lines to be marked.
 After the 3 day waiting period you are then clear to dig.
 It is best to stay a minimum of 18 inches away from the lines on either side and be sure to dig with care using hand tools.
-The safest is to stay away from any areas located with buried facilites completely.
+The safest is to stay away from any areas located with buried facilities completely.